sri-dl/grabcut/README.md

-# grbcut:foreground segmentation and extraction
+# grabcut:foreground segmentation and extraction